Sizing and Framing Advice

 High ceilings

-• Vertical prints are very flattering.
-This will accentuate your ceiling height by guiding the eye upwards.
+- Vertical prints are very flattering as they accentuate the height of your ceiling by guiding the eye upwards.

 Minimal wall space